 The microchips also come with a tag for your dog’s collar.
 It has the phone number of the monitoring company as well as the unique identification number assigned to your dog’s device.
 Ty and Buster wear these tags on their collars with their ID tags so anyone who finds them knows they have a microchip.

 Keep your pet from getting lost with these tips for staying together while traveling!

-Nothing is more important than keeping Ty and Buster safe, and that’s why they’ll now be wearing three tags – their engraved dog tags, their microchip tags, and their fancy new blanketID tags.
-I think with that combination we’ve done all we can to cover any lost dog scenario and give us the best chance of getting the boys back safely.
+Nothing is more important than keeping Ty and Buster safe while we travel, and that’s why we’re prepared with three layers of protection.
+Their ID tags, lost dog posters, and microchips combine to cover any lost dog scenario and give us the highest chance of getting the boys back home safely.

 Gear Used in This Post:

 See all the gear we use to make traveling with our pets easier, safer, and more fun!